SimCS: Simulation for Domain Incremental Online Continual Segmentation: Online Domain-Incremental Continual Segmentation (ODICS)

-All considered domains have an aligned label space, \ie an identical set of classes, alleviating any relabeling requirements; we choose CS as reference.
+CS is used as reference for a consistent label space across domains, \ie, an identical set of classes.
 We construct the stream by concatenating all domains based on the year the dataset was published, resulting in the following order: CS~(2016) - IDD~(2019) - BDD~(2020) - ACDC~(2021), which mimics the nature of continual learning where data generated earlier will be seen by the model first.
-For completeness, we analyze the use of different domain orders in Sec.~\ref{sec:Exp}.
-As typical in CL, we evaluate the performance of the model trained on the stream on a held out test set from each domain.
-Please refer to Sec.~\ref{sec:Exp} for further details about the benchmarks and evaluation protocols.
+For completeness, we analyze the use of different domain orders.
+As typical in CL, we evaluate the model trained on the stream on a held out test set from each domain.